cirocki/cirocki/README.md

 I'm Marcin :sparkles:, self-taught **Frontend Developer and webdesigner** from **Gdańsk, Poland**.
 Some technologies I enjoy working with include ReactJS, Gatsby, GraphQL and GSAP.
 I like when apps work smooth, but also look unconventional and intriguing.
+I am open to collaborate on interesting projects.

 <p>